 Stay overnight in local casas for an authentic experience.

-Today marks the final full day of activities.
-We drive back to Havana to visit the Ernest Hemingway Museum (Finca Vigia), where he lived for two decades and wrote several of his notable works.
-Next, we head to the historic fishing village of Cojimar, where Hemingway kept his boat.
+Today marks your final full day of activities.
+Drive back to Havana to visit the Ernest Hemingway Museum (Finca Vigia), where the legendary author lived for two decades and wrote several of his notable works.
+Next, head to the historic fishing village of Cojimar, where Hemingway kept his beloved boat.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.